sam-drazin/team-gold/README.md

 4. (Optional) Connect to the database in MySQL workbench (see steps listed below).
 5. Create an account at [SEC-API](https://sec-api.io/) to obtain an API Key.
 6. Input the relevant database information and query API where listed below and run the program using python3.
+    * Follow the instructions displayed in the command line.
 7. View the files that have been created in your working directory.

 # Prerequisites